ZoranStojsavljevic/BeagleBoard-Workshop-Examples/Generic_Initrd_Porting_Guide/README.md

 	$ ./configure_initramfs.sh

-From the $(root_initramfs_dir), which is equivalent to `pwd` of the script execution directory, the following outcome/creation of the initramfs.img should happen in the root_initramfs_dir:
+From the $(root_initramfs_dir), which is equivalent to `pwd` of the script execution directory, the following outcome/creation of the initramfs.img should happen in the $(root_initramfs_dir):

 	$ ls -al
 	total 6136